curious-neeraj/weather_info_cli/README.md

 5. Place the executable file { `weather` } in `usr/local/bin`, using the command `cp weather usr/local/bin`

 > Congratulations!
 Now you can use the command `weather` from any location to get the weather information and forecast.

+## Command Usage

+- Use the command to get the weather info of the default location (home): `weather`

+- In case you'd like to get weather info about any other city, pass the city name as an argument to the executable : `weather <city>`

+- Also, if the city name is common, you can pass the state/country name to pin-point the intentional location : `weather <city> <state/country>`

 ## Resultant Examples